Jalleeell/zero_day/README.md

-# Vagarnt
+# Vagrant
 ---
---vagrant-- is an open source tool that simplifies the creation and management of virtual machines (VMs) for development environments. it was created by **Mitchell Hashimoto** in 2010. [link](https://www.vagrantup.com/) --Virtual machine-- is a software that allows running multiple operating systems on a single physical machine. [link](https://en.wikipedia.org/wiki/Virtual_machine)
+**vagrant** is an open source tool that simplifies the creation and management of virtual machines (VMs) for development environments. it was created by **Mitchell Hashimoto** in 2010. [link](https://www.vagrantup.com/) **Virtual machine** is a software that allows running multiple operating systems on a single physical machine. [link](https://en.wikipedia.org/wiki/Virtual_machine)
 # How to install
 ---
 1. Install Vagrant on your machine.